Tips & Tricks

 Voices from real Malaysian fashion and retail operators

-Behind every counter is an operator who decided to bet on themselves.
+Behind every counter is an operator who decided to back themselves.
 The merchants below all had real brands to run before StoreHub showed up — what changed is that the system in their hand started working for them, not against them.
-Three things keep coming up: customer data, feature breadth, and the before-and-after from a limited POS.
+Two things keep coming up: customer data and the before-and-after from a limited POS.

 On customer data as the underlying asset: